mobilevoid/hambbs/README.md

 ## Notes

 This project is still a prototype.
-Advanced features such as COM/VaraHF integration, data synchronization, and encrypted file storage are not implemented.
+Radio communication via COM or VaraHF is experimental and only supports simple send/receive operations.
+File attachments are compressed but not encrypted.